Skip to Content

 How Far Do Sparrows Migrate?

-Some sparrow travel spans impressive stretches—like the American Tree Sparrow, covering up to 1,500 miles to winter in warmer regions.
-Others, such as the White-throated Sparrow, stick to shorter migratory routes of around 200 miles.
+Sparrow migration distance varies depending on their needs and species.
+Some sparrows, like the American Tree Sparrow, fly up to 1,500 miles to escape harsh winters, while others, such as the White-throated Sparrow, stick to shorter routes of around 200 miles.

 What Time of Year Do Sparrows Migrate?